openfaas/faas/.github/ISSUE_TEMPLATE.md

 * Docker version `docker version` (e.g. Docker 17.0.05 ):

-* Are you using Docker Swarm or Kubernetes (FaaS-netes)?
+* Are you using Kubernetes or faasd?

 * Operating System and version (e.g. Linux, Windows, MacOS):